phpmd/phpmd/src/site/rst/documentation/index.rst

 - *xml*, which formats the report as XML.
 - *text*, simple textual format.
-- *ansi*, colorful, formated text for the command line.
+- *ansi*, colorful, formatted text for the command line.
 - *html*, single HTML file with possible problems.
 - *json*, formats JSON report.
 - *github*, a format that GitHub Actions understands (see `CI Integration </documentation/ci-integration.html#github-actions>`_).